On this page…

 — “If you build it, they will come”

 - Developers might fund half the rail

 - Robot-ubers cannot compete with transit

 - Bikes at each end

 Who wants to waste time in traffic?
-As city populations grow and we buy new EV’s or even boron or synfuel cars (like hydrogen or direct synfuels), how are we going to drive anywhere?
+As city populations grow, if every family has their own green-car, how are we going to drive anywhere?
 There will just be too many cars stuck in traffic jams!
 Even bloggers on the other side of the political chasm to me get this.
 As Orson Scott Card (one of my favourite Science Fiction authors) states of driving each day:

 In Australia, the ABC Science reporter Robyn Williams ran a program 2024 Dreaming: Beyond Gridlock which commented on peak oil, the hydrogen economy, eco-cities, efficient public transport and putting them all together.
 Some interesting comments follow.